-50 Catching Fire Quotes With Page Numbers
+50 Catching Fire Quotes With Page Numbers & Analysis

-Picture Panem’s embers glowing—can one spark ignite a revolution?
+Picture Panem’s embers glowing, can one spark ignite a revolution?

 Rebellion: The Mockingjay’s Flame

-Imagine this: a blazing orange inferno, like Panem’s rebellion, with ‘Catching Fire Quotes With Page Numbers’ shouting defiance, sparking Katniss’s fight.
+A blazing orange inferno, like Panem’s rebellion, with ‘Catching Fire Quotes With Page Numbers’ shouting defiance, sparking Katniss’s fight.

 A fiery call to Katniss’s rebellion.